-Fact: The tonal Thai language is difficult to learn for Europeans Fact: 9% to 17.7% of Thailand's GDP comes from tourism (WikiPedia) Fact: On average, a tourist spends on average 9.5 days on holiday in Thailand (TAT Data) Fact: It takes on average xx time to get to a conversational level
+Fact: The tonal Thai language is difficult to learn for Europeans Fact: 9% to 17.7% of Thailand's GDP comes from tourism (Wikipedia) Fact: On average, a tourist spends on average 9.5 days on holiday in Thailand (TAT Data) Fact: It takes on average xx time to get to a conversational level

 The Thai language is difficult for Europeans to learn because it is tonal by nature.
-Costs to learn Thai ranges to 33,000 Thai baht for 300 hours tuition.
-A tourist spends an average of 9.5 days in Thailand so the return on learning investment is low.
+Costs to master Thai ranges to 33,000 Thai baht for 300 hours tuition.
+A tourist spends an average of 9.5 days in Thailand, so the return on learning investment is low.
 Thailand is a tourist-centric country with 9% to 17.7% of Thailand's GDP coming from tourism.
 English is the 2nd most common language used by native Thais, due to tourism.

 Many men ask if they should be learning Thai.
 Many Thai women's opening message question, to them, is whether he knows how to speak Thai.

-In our experience, it's an innocent question, without any agenda on the Thai girls' part.
+In our experience, it's an innocent question, without much thought on the Thai girls' part.
 These girls are on a dating website, to date, meet up and hang out with foreign men, after all.
 They also have some level of English language skills and want they are also looking to expand those English skills.
 (Better job prospects, higher job qualifications and more opportunity for a better life and lifestyle).

 Girls on a Thai dating site will ask a variety of opening questions such as:-

 All innocent questions - trying to get a handle on your Thai experience.
 Don't read the question as them wanting you to know or learn their language.
 Most would never dream of imposing such a burden on you.

 Thai people already understand the essential English words.

 Did you know living in Thailand without Thai skills is easier than you think?